 What is the secret of the ghosts in Romney Marshes?
 How does it relate to the smuggling scheme?
 And what is the secret of Captain Clegg?

 This movie provides examples of:

-- Character Title — although with a twist.
+- Character Title: But with a twist.

 - Cool Hat: There's actually a minor arc built around Captain Collier's bicorn hat.
 Early in the film, Blyss asks him to remove his hat in church, and Collier responds that he would if he were "here in service of my Maker", but at the moment, his duty to the King supersedes his religious duties.
 See What a Senseless Waste of Human Life below for how this finally resolves itself.